 Infrastructure Strategy (OxIS)

-The Oxfordshire Infrastructure Strategy (OxIS) is an Oxfordshire Growth Board-commissioned project involving the county's six local authorities and OxLEP, with the purpose of prioritising our infrastructure requirements to 2040 and beyond.
+The Oxfordshire Infrastructure Strategy (OxIS) was an Oxfordshire Growth Board-commissioned project (now known as the Future Oxfordshire Partnership) involving the county's six local authorities and OxLEP, with the purpose of prioritising our infrastructure requirements to 2040 and beyond.

-Through the Oxfordshire Growth Board, the OxIS Strategy has directly influenced the recent £215million growth deal for Oxfordshire announced by the Chancellor Philip Hammond in November 2017's budget.
+The OxIS Strategy directly influenced the £215million growth deal for Oxfordshire announced by the Chancellor Philip Hammond in November 2017's budget.

-It provides Oxfordshire with a common platform to:
+It provided Oxfordshire with a common platform to:

 - Set out the core projects and investment required to ensure Oxfordshire can continue to grow sustainably and successfully